 Seven Ordinary Characters Face Their Inner Demons in New Anthology

-Check out the recently published collection of stories exploring ordinary people and their fears of imperfection
+Check out the recently published collection of stories exploring ordinary people and their fears of imperfection.

 Readers are immersed in a profound exploration of how minor imperfections and perceived flaws can gradually overwhelm one’s thoughts if not confronted, underscoring the significance of addressing these inner struggles.